Phys09/sigmatech-final/README.md

 # Folder Structure

-`routes`: for storing page files (eg. one file per figma sketch)
+`routes`: for storing page files (eg. one file per figma sketch).

-`components`: smaller react components, such as navbar, footer and stuff
+`components`: smaller react components, such as navbar, footer and stuff, that are **aimed to be reusable**.

 # Contribution: